 Portland poet Shayla Lawson’s obsession with singer Frank Ocean is at the core of her latest book, I Think I’m Ready to See Frank Ocean, published by Saturnalia Books this month.
-The book launch, sponsored by a RACC project grant, takes place in Holocene on March 14.
+The book launch, sponsored by a RACC project grant, takes place at Holocene on March 14.
 We asked Lawson how the virtuosic hip-hop artist became her muse.

 Like all good love stories, this one started with a song by Tyler, The Creator.
 In the video for “She,” a kid in a do-rag raps the first verse.
 He plays the father and the bad-boy love interest.
 He belts the song’s hook.
 He was Frank Ocean.
 It was 2011 and, from Hollywood to high schools, Ocean’s mixtape nostalgia, ULTRA was on everybody’s playlist.
 A response to the singer’s migration from New Orleans to LA after he and his family survived Hurricane Katrina, nostalgia, ULTRA was wide-eyed and cynical, deferential and bombastic.